burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * **accessory interaction**, which is like reading the characteristics of an object.
 This type of interaction is sometimes called **static** in programming languages.
     * **event interaction**, which is an interaction associated with a change in the state of an object.
 This type of interaction is called dynamic.

-Next, there are several other concepts which have been formalized during born of OOP:
+Next, there are several other concepts that have been formalized during the birth of OOP:

 * An *object* is a concrete implementation of an abstract type that has the characteristics of state, behavior, and identity.
 * The *behavior* is a description of an object in terms of changing its state and the transmission of messages in the process of exposure to or under the influence of other objects.